vruga/lerobot/src/lerobot/async_inference/ASYNC_INFERENCE.NOTES.md

     - get observation from robot with get_observation
     - send observation to policy server with send_observation
 - background thread: starts the action receiving loop
     - calls GetActions and writes using `put` to _incoming_action_chunks queue.
 Acts as a staging area for action chunks.
 The _incoming_action_chunks queue items are List[TimedAction].

-### Alternative Client - Action Receiving Process
+This is a bounded queue to prevent backpressure when the control loop slows down.
+Overflow policy: drop oldest chunks and keep the newest.

 ## Resources